limpkin/mooltipass/source_code/src/USB/README.md

 USB Information
 ===============

 The mooltipass will enumerate as a composite hid device with a keyboard and generic hid.
-The keyboard is used for sending keypresses and the generic hid is used for transmitting data to pc side apps or plugins.
+The keyboard is used for sending keypresses and the generic hid is used for transmitting data to/from pc side apps or plugins.

 Data sent over the generic hid is made out of a 64 byte packet.
 The structure of the packet is as follows: